DevMountain/ios-code-review-checklist/README.md

 # Code Review Checklist

 Code Review is the time to catch issues and provide intervention for students who don't understand the concepts from the week.
 The length of Code Review will vary from student to student, and may take between 20-90 minutes.
+With sufficiently advanced students, push them like they would be pushed in a Technical Interview.
 Follow this outline for a successful code review.

 ## Review Objectives